Practicing self-care for teachers - Tips to support educators’ wellbeing (Blog image)

 • Share away: Share ideas in a weekly newsletter or on the school website

-• Create a feedback loop: Ask your staff to weigh in on what they like or don’t like via a Google form or similar survey tool.
+• Create a feedback loop: Ask your school staff to weigh in on what they like or don’t like via a Google form or similar survey tool.

 • Curate resources: Create a school-wide Pinterest or Wakelet board that your whole school community can contribute to.
 As students to take part in identifying engaging resources as well!